turbot/guardrails-docs/docs/getting-started/getting-started-aws/observe-aws-activity/index.md

 ## Prerequisites

-- Completion of the first guide.
+- Completion of the previous guides in this series.
+- Access to the Guardrails console with administrative privlidges.
 - Console access to an AWS account and the ability to create and modify S3 buckets.

 > [!NOTE]